Kykal/Lua-Notebook/README.md

 ```

 ## Output
-``"As a rule, you should use print(A) for quick-and-dirty programs, or for debugging, and write(B) when you need full control over your output"``
+``"As a rule, you should use print for quick-and-dirty programs, or for debugging, and write when you need full control over your output"``
 -[Programming in Lua 21.1](https://www.lua.org/pil/21.1.html)
 ```Lua
 io.write( "Full cotrol over your output" )